Haughton Academy

-Haughton Academy, (formerly Haughton Community School), is often simply referred to as Haughton and is an 11–16 mixed secondary school with academy status in Darlington, County Durham, England.
-Previously a community school administered by Darlington Borough Council, Haughton Community School converted to academy status in April 2012 and was renamed Haughton Academy.
-The school is part of the Education Village Academy Trust.
+Haughton Academy (formerly Haughton Community School) is a coeducational secondary school with academy status located in Darlington, County Durham, England.
+The school educates pupils aged 11 to 16 and is part of the Education Village Academy Trust.

-EVAT: Education Village Academy Trust

-Haughton Academy is part of EVAT, (Education Village Academy Trust), the schools in the trust are:

-Three schools are in one building:
+Previously a community school administered by Darlington Borough Council, the school converted to academy status in April 2012 and was subsequently renamed Haughton Academy.